dell/csm-docs/content/docs/concepts/authorization/v1.x/troubleshooting.md

 time="2022-06-30T17:38:32Z" level=fatal msg="grpc failed" error="rpc error: code = FailedPrecondition desc = All arrays are not working.
 Could not proceed further: map[2d6fb7c6370a990f:failed to list vols for array 2d6fb7c6370a990f : rpc error: code = Internal desc = Unable to list volumes: request denied for path ]"
 ```

-This occurs when the CSM Authorization proxy-server does not allow all driver HTTPS request paths.
+This occurs when the Container Storage Module Authorization proxy-server does not allow all driver HTTPS request paths.

 __Resolution__

-1. Edit the `powerflex-urls` configMap in the namespace where CSM Authorization is deployed to allow all request paths by default.
+1. Edit the `powerflex-urls` configMap in the namespace where Container Storage Module Authorization is deployed to allow all request paths by default.

 ```bash
 kubectl -n <namespace> edit configMap powerflex-urls